arthrfrts/vulcana/_projects/en/projects/swingandsway.md

 ***

-Two girlfriends, one in Brazil and the other in the U.S, engage in a filmic dialogue inspired by the work of women experimental filmmakers, revealing a contemporary portrait of their countries and of the women around them.
+As a counterpoint to a virtual and (dis)connected world two girlfriends engage in a filmic provocation under their own rules.
+A swing and sway that in ominous times becomes a dance of resistance.

 ***